 All of our camps feature facilities in natural surroundings.
-Our Cub Adventure Day Camp, Family Camp and Webelos Overnight Week are held at locations that are inspected for safety, cleanliness, and program suitability.
+Our Adventure Day Camp, Cub Scout Overnight and Webelos Overnight Week are held at locations that are inspected for safety, cleanliness, and program suitability.

 It’s easy to see the benefits of the programs we offer.
 Of course, fun is the top priority of every boy.
 But, while delivering the fun, we manage to add in equal amounts of citizenship, fitness, self-esteem, and character development that are the hallmarks of Scouting.

 A limited number of partial Camperships will be available to families who demonstrate a need.
-A confidential campership Application is available by clicking here.
+A confidential campership Application is available on the “Forms” Tab.
 Please send in your Campership Application along with your Camp Registration form.
 Camperships are not typically granted in amounts greater than 50% of the camp fee.

 Knox Trail Council maintains an insurance policy which covers all Scouts while at camp.
 This policy is an excess policy, which means that benefits are paid in excess of the benefits paid by any other insurance which the individual or group may have.
 To summarize, if your Scout is injured at camp, your personal insurance becomes primary for coverage with the camp insurance picking up any remaining amount.
 If no other insurance is available, the council’s policy will cover expenses.